 The SEC has acquired a court order freezing the assets Meneses, Ferguson, Ley and all four business entities.
 The order also freezes the assets of two relief defendants, Juan Galindo Flores and Socorro Terlizzi, who supposedly received money generated by the scheme.
 A hearing is scheduled for August 6, 2009 to determine if a temporary restraining order for disgorgement of all ill-gotten gains should be issued against the defendants.

-If you are a Diversity Capital Investor/Victim or the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you are a Diversity Capital Investor/Victim or the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.